2008 - Architectural rendering for Regency Tower in downtown Riverside (Silagi Development)

 Ground was broken recently on the largest, non-governmental office building to be built within downtown Riverside in over 15 years.
 When completed, the 10-story Regency Tower will also be the tallest structure built since the 12-story Marriott (Sheraton) Hotel opened in 1987.

-Located at the corner of Tenth and Orange streets, the 250,000 sq. ft. building will include 3 levels of underground parking, which will be a nice change from the typical above-ground garage — or worse, ground-level asphalt lots.
+Located on the northeast corner of Tenth and Orange streets, the 250,000 sq. ft. building will include 3 levels of underground parking, which will be a nice change from the typical above-ground garage — or worse, ground-level asphalt lots.

 Our main question is why such a long dry spell between large, steel-framed high-rises?
 After an initial boom in the mid-1970s followed by mini-booms in both the mid-1980s and early-1990s, downtown had not seen a significant steel-framed structure built until the 150,000 sq. ft., 5-story Press-Enterprise building was completed in early 2007.